How Artificial Intelligence is Breaking the Language Barrier

-Human interaction with machines has experienced a great leap forward in recent years, largely driven by artificial intelligence (AI).
-From smart homes to self-driving cars, AI has become a seamless part of our daily lives.
-And AI, when applied to translating text or speech from one language to another is helping to break down one of the biggest barriers between humans globally: language.
+Artificial intelligence (AI) has significantly advanced human interaction with machines in recent years.
+AI has become a seamless part of our daily lives, from smart homes to self-driving cars.
+When applied to translating text or speech from one language to another, AI is helping to break down one of the biggest barriers between humans globally: language.

-Voice interactions play a key role in many of these technological advances, most notably in language translation.
-Here, AI enables instant translation across a number of mediums: text, voice, images and even street signs.
+Voice interactions are essential in many of these technological advances, especially in language translation.
+Here, AI enables instant translation across several mediums: text, voice, images, and even street signs.
 And now, AI can handle large amounts of text or speech that need that translation.

-The technology works by recognizing individual words, then leveraging similarities in how various languages express the relationships between those words.
+The technology works by recognizing individual words and then leveraging similarities in how various languages express the relationships between those words.

-This translation capability then gets packaged up into a smartphone app, such as Google Translate, or integrated into a website such as Facebook, for quick translation of text on the fly.
+This translation capability is then packaged into a smartphone app, such as Google Translate, or integrated into a website, such as Facebook, for quick translation of text on the fly.

-The applications for translation technology are important and impactful, improving experiences such as being a customer with an international company (by improving understanding between company and customer), and facilitating the exchange of research and information.
+The applications of translation technology are important and impactful.
+They improve experiences such as being a customer with an international company (by improving understanding between company and customer) and facilitate the exchange of research and information.
 With AI translators easily available, traveling to another country where you don’t speak the language will become even easier.

 Examples of language translation tools

-Many of the major technology firms have developed their own AI-driven language translation tools.
+Many prominent technology firms have developed their own AI-driven language translation tools.
 Google Translate is probably the best-known, but Microsoft’s Translator app is a significant competitor.

 Facebook’s translation tool leverages convolutional neural networks (CNNs), which are better than the more traditional recurrent neural networks (RNNs) for handling contextual aspects of language.

-In addition, many global projects now focus on improving and expanding AI-driven language translation, such as the Makshane project, which builds translation models for African languages.
+In addition, many global projects now focus on improving and expanding AI-driven language translation, such as the Masakhane project, which builds translation models for African languages.

 Language translation techniques: how artificial translation works

-Online language translation started back in the 1990s with two major products: Babelfish by AltaVista and Systran by Xerox.
-These early web translation tools could handle short pieces of text by using statistical rules.
+Online language translation started in the 1990s with two major products: Babelfish by AltaVista and Systran by Xerox.
+Using statistical rules, these early web translation tools could handle short pieces of text.

 Based on artificially created neural nets, this approach translates whole sentences rather than just individual words, making it faster and more accurate.
-With NMT, AI is able to learn from translations that have already been completed, picking up on word use, sentence structure and intent based on context.
-This technique is much more effective than any technique used previously, as it requires less memory and data to perform well and all translations are connected, giving better context and accuracy to large volumes of speech or text.
+With NMT, AI is able to learn from translations that have already been completed, picking up on word use, sentence structure, and intent based on context.
+This technique is much more effective than any technique used previously, as it requires less memory and data to perform well.
+All translations are connected, giving better context and accuracy to large volumes of speech or text.

 Benefits of artificial intelligence in language translation

-Use of artificial intelligence in language translation comes with many benefits.
-One is the ability to deliver instant results across a wide range of languages, for example with Google Translate or Facebook’s inbuilt translation feature.
+The use of artificial intelligence in language translation has many benefits.
+One is the ability to deliver instant results across a wide range of languages, for example, with Google Translate or Facebook’s inbuilt translation feature.

 What’s more, language translation tools are usually free of charge and easily accessible to anyone with a computer or smartphone and an internet connection.
 Many tools are now also available offline, opening up new possibilities for traveling or doing business in areas where internet connections are less reliable.